healthify/guides/protocol/development-workflow/README.md

 Indicate in Pivotal Tracker that the release was accepted and deployed.

-If QA will not be immediately conducted on another story, push the new `master` to the staging app.
+If QA will not be immediately conducted on another story, push the new `master` to the staging app, as well as all unused staging servers.

     git push <APP REMOTE> master

+Be sure to update the server spreadsheet when you are done using a staging server.

 Further reading:
 [A Successful Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/)